karen-resnik/customer-service-data-analyst-agent/README.md

 Using the same session ID later restores the conversation state and user profile memory.

-Example:

-    python main.py --session demo

-Then ask:

-    Show me 3 examples from REFUND.
-    Show me 2 more.
-    Can you summarize this category?
-    My name is Karen and I mostly care about payment issues.
-    What do you remember about me?

 ## Memory

 This project implements two types of memory.